-Over the past 10 years, both the U.S. and Canadian governments have instructed that all makers of air conditioning equipment halt production of the refrigerant R-22 (Freon) or Hydrochlorofluorocarbons (HCFCs).
+Over the past 10 years, both the U.S. and Canadian governments have instructed that all manufacturers of air conditioning equipment stop production of the refrigerant R-22 (Freon) or Hydrochlorofluorocarbons (HCFCs).
 These refrigerants have been standardly used in air conditioners and heat pumps for a long time.
-The R-22 and HCFC mandates are expected to have the HVAC industry turn to a more environmentally friendly refrigerant with a technical designation R410A.
+The R-22 and HCFC mandates are intended to have the HVAC industry shift to a more green friendly refrigerant with a technical designation R410A.
 R410A has been verified to be safer for the environment.

-Toronto homeowners should understand that these Dry Charged Units are allowed in the U.S. and Canada.
-Taking advantage of an unclear definition of the outdoor unit in these policies, the entire outdoor unit is technically deemed a replacement “part”.
-As a result, condensers or heat pumps intended for use in a replacement R-22 system are now referred to as “Dry Charge” or “Nitrogen Charged” systems.
-Below are some Frequently Asked Questions about this recent A/C Dry Charge trend.
+Toronto homeowners should know that these Dry Charged Units are approved in the U.S. and Canada.
+Because of some key ambiguities in the written policies, the entire outdoor unit is technically considered a replacement “part”.
+Today, condensers or heat pumps intended for use in a replacement R-22 system are now referred to as “Dry Charge” or “Nitrogen Charged” systems.
+Here are some Frequently Asked Questions about this recent A/C Dry Charge trend.

-The answer to this question hinges on a number of things.
-The best thing to do is determine what types of HVAC equipment the heating and air conditioning industry can offer and seek solutions that speaks to your personal comfort, efficiency and lifestyle needs.
+It depends on a number of things.
+The most important thing to do is determine what types of HVAC equipment the heating and air conditioning industry has to offer and seek solutions that speaks to your personal comfort, efficiency and lifestyle needs.
 Take time to understand the benefits and difference between a dry charge unit and new air conditioning products with R-410A refrigerant.

 Current R-410A systems provide benefits to Toronto homeowners that Dry Charge units do not.
 A few of the benefits include: